-It is believed that HMPV spreads mostly by airborne droplets, being in close proximity with infected secretions which could include saliva or large particle aerosols.
-It can also enter the human body by touching contaminated surfaces like doorknobs or handles and then touching the eyes, nose or mouth (6).
+The HMPV virus is believed to spread mostly by airborne droplets or large particle aerosols through infected secretions.
+It can also enter the human body by close personal contact and touching contaminated surfaces like doorknobs or handles and then touching the eyes, nose or mouth (6).
 Within five days or two weeks following the onset of manifestations, HMPV's RNA is detected in excretions.
 However, since the presence of RNA of HMPV in breathing specimens from patients recuperating from illness does not necessarily indicate live infectious virus particles, the degree of contagiousness is uncertain.
 A retrospective study was conducted in Japan to study the transmission of HMPV.
 Children enrolled in primary school, day-care centres, or nursery homes comprised all index-patients among the 15 families under study.
 The median time for contact cases to showing symptoms was five days (range: three to seven days) following the index cases (12).